aehng/Lecture-Notes/Module3/Testing_Software.md

 and specifications.

+### I'm confused - what's the difference?

+Don't feel bad; you're in good company.
+Back when I did exams, students *always* mixed these two concepts up.
 Validation and verification are subtly different.
-It is possible for an program to be verifiable even if it isn't a valid solution to the customer's problem.
+It is possible to *verify* that all of the code in a program is correct even if it isn't a valid solution to the customer's problem.

-Suppose I set out to write a function to find the area of a circle:
+Suppose I set out to write a function to find the area of a circle.
+I might start with this definition:

 ```python
 def area(radius):